-Maddur Vada is deep-fried savory fritters made with combination of different flours, semolina and lots of onion.
-Maddur Vada is one of the well liked dishes across South India, it’s origin is claimed to be in the small town of Karnataka called Maddur in Mandya district, this town is located somewhere between Bangalore and Mysore the two most fundamental cities of the state.
+Maddur Vada is deep-fried savory fritters made with the combination of different flours, semolina and lots of onion.
+Maddur Vada is one of the well-liked dishes across South India, it’s origin is claimed to be in the small town of Karnataka called Maddur in Mandya district, this town is located somewhere between Bangalore and Mysore the two most fundamental cities of the state.

 Wishing all the readers A Very Happy & Prosperous New Year!

 Maddur Vada Recipe